PoisotLab/ms_network_prediction/manuscript.md

 In this data not all species co-occur across sites, so there are pairs of species that may or may not interact for which we have no data.
-It is possible that these species have never been observed because of negative associations, however it is also possible this is only due to random chance in what species are observed.
+It is possible that these species have never been observed because of negative associations, however it is also possible this is only due to random chance as to which species are observed.

 Without any species-level information, we resort to using co-occurrence to